robcarver17/pysystemtrade/docs/data.md

 The paradigm for data storage is that we have a bunch of [*data objects*](#generic_objects) for specific types of data used in both backtesting and simulation, i.e. `futuresInstrument` is the generic class for storing static information about instruments.
 [Another set](#production_data_objects) of data objects is only used in production.

 Each of those data objects then has a matching *data storage object* which accesses data for that object, i.e. futuresInstrumentData.
-Then we have [specific instances of those for different data sources](#specific_data_storage), i.e. `mongoFuturesInstrumentData` for storing instrument data in a mongo DB database.
+Then we have [specific instances of those for different data sources](#specific_data_storage), i.e. `csvFuturesInstrumentData` for storing instrument data in a csv file.

 I use [`dataBlob`s](/sysdata/data_blob.py) to access collections of data storage objects in both simulation and production.
 This also hides the exact source of the data and ensures that data objects are using a common database, logging method, and brokerage connection (since the broker is also accessed via data storage objects).
 More [later](#data_blobs).